ArchitectsOlivier Zavaro and Samuel Dubech

-From the architect.
+Text description provided by the architects.
 Minale Design Strategy created the store name. «The idea was to build an emblematic store that would identify and personalize the country’s master chocolate makers, he continues.
 The Maison is a federating element, a brand in its own right.
 We did not want to create a shop that would be but a patchwork of various artisans and their wares.
 At the Maison des Maîtres Chocolatiers, on the contrary, each individual brand is showcased for its specific qualities, in a homogenous, value-enhancing setting.»

 «Maison» was chosen for its warm «family» ring.
 The purely Belgian (100% Belge) aspect of the project is expressed through codes borrowed from the world of chocolate (100% cacao).
 As for the typography, it is mix that reconciles the values of craftsmanship and tradition, on a blue ground that adds a luminous, contemporary touch.